wifimapping/server/Alan_Record_of_Work.md

  *- Merged Branch back into original after review*

+git

- *- Ran Migrate comands on Azure Server to create new Django Server which points to PostGresDB*
+ *- Ran Migrate commands on Azure Server to create new Django Server which points to PostGresDB*

 cd